 It also helps to pay attention to external factors such as the company’s performance and growth potential, and industry trends.
 You can likewise make a list of stocks you’re interested in, so you can track their performance.

-Using this method, you can buy Royal Bank stocks at the current market price.
-This also means that you don’t have control over what price you transact at.
+- Market order where you buy Royal Bank stocks at the current market price, but this also means that you don’t have control over the price.

-This method allows you to set a specific price that you’re willing to purchase RBC stocks for.
+- Limit order, which allows you to set a specific price to purchase RBC stocks for.
 The transaction, however, won’t push through if you can’t buy the stocks for the price you set or better pricing.
 A limit order can be valid for up to three months, although some brokerages allow it to sit longer.

 Once you’ve purchased the stocks, monitor their performance regularly.
 Brokerage platforms provide tools that enable you to track the performance of your investments, so you can adjust as needed.